-Active actors, in particular, are becoming more and more painfully aware that reforms to remove oil from society, as well as efforts to protect the climate and the energy transition, can also be very uncomfortable.
-The clear majority of Germans (93 percent) support the goal of the energy transition and the Expansion of renewable energies, uncomfortable and tough are the measures on the way anyway.
-The low hanging fruit has been picked and entering the ladder for further success is challenging and requires greater personal sacrifice.
-Demands for renunciation and fasting are increasing.
-But & #8222; the first thing you lose on a weight loss cure is the good mood & #8220;, which already meant the actor Gert Froebe.
+Active actors, in particular, are becoming more and more painfully aware that reforms for social oil withdrawal, as well as efforts to protect the climate and the energy transition can also be very uncomfortable.
+The clear majority of Germans (93 percent) support the goal of the energy transition and the Expansion of renewable energiesHowever, the measures on the way are uncomfortable and tough.
+The low hanging fruit has been picked and stepping up the ladder for further success is challenging and requires greater personal sacrifice.
+Demands for abstinence and fasting are increasing.
+But "the first thing you lose with a weight loss diet is a good mood", the actor Gert Fröbe said.

 The Greens were also punished in the federal election because some citizens perceived them as too demanding or patronizing (keyword: Veggie Day).
 Who would like to be told how much meat to eat per week?
 From a doctor maybe, but from politics?

 The personal oil consumption (Oil consumption) of about 4 liters per day and residents in Germany come a little more hidden than the beloved Wiener Schnitzel on the lunch plate.
 At the latest at the petrol station, as a driver you make the decision whether you prefer fossil or regenerative food for your car.
 How much veggie can it be today??
 Unfortunately, today's selection is for refueling vegetarian fuels much more limited than the vegetarian menu of many restaurants.
 At most petrol stations in Germany, a tank of 10 percent biofuel is the maximum choice.
 A more balanced relationship between fossil and renewable would certainly not harm us.